Leeds Northern Railway: North Eastern Railway

 In 1852, after the Leeds Northern Railway had reached Stockton and made an alliance with the West Hartlepool Harbour and Railway, a price war broke out with the York, Newcastle and Berwick Railway (YN&BR), the fare for 238 mi between Leeds and Newcastle dropping to two shillings.
 (Note: Two shillings in 1852 was worth about the same as £ in 2016.)
-T. E. Harrison, who had become General Manager and Engineer of the YN&BR, looked at merger of the YN&BR with Leeds Northern and York & North Midland as the answer.
+T. E. Harrison, who had become General Manager and Engineer of the YN&BR, looked at merger of the YN&BR with both the Leeds Northern Railway and the York and North Midland Railway as the answer.
 With a proposal that the shares of the three companies remain separate, replaced by Berwick Capital Stock, York Capital Stock and Leeds Capital Stock, and dividends paid from pooled revenue, the agreement of the three boards was reached in November 1852.
 The deal was rejected by the shareholders of the Leeds Northern, who felt their seven per cent share of revenue too low; joint operation was agreed instead of a full merger and Harrison appointed General Manager.
 The benefits of this joint working allowed Harrison to raise the offer to the Leeds Northern shareholders and by royal assent on 31 July 1854 the three companies merged and became the North Eastern Railway; with 703 mi of line, becoming the largest railway company in the country.

 A curve connecting the line with the former GNER line at Northallerton was opened on 1 January 1856, and until 1901 Harrogate to Stockton trains were diverted via Thirsk and Northallerton, the line via Pickhill being operated as a branch.
 The former Leeds Northern station at Northallerton closed that year.
-The former Leeds Northern and York & North Midland lines in Harrogate were connected, the permission being given by an Act on 8 August 1859.
+The former Leeds Northern and York and North Midland lines in Harrogate were connected, the permission being given by the North Eastern Railway (Harrogate Branches) Act 1859 (22 & 23 Vict. c. c) on 8 August 1859.
 The station at Brunswick was replaced by the current Harrogate railway station on a new line that branched from the Y&NMR line in town to the former Leeds Northern line north of Starbeck.
 Another new line, connecting from north of Pannal station to end of Crimple Viaduct, gave the former Leeds Northern Line access to this station.

 As a result of the Railways Act 1921, on 1 January 1923 the North Eastern Railway became part of the London and North Eastern Railway (LNER).
-Britain's railways were nationalised on 1 January 1948 and the former York, Newcastle & Berwick lines were placed under the control of British Railways.
+Britain's railways were nationalised on 1 January 1948 and the former York, Newcastle and Berwick lines were placed under the control of British Railways.